Exit Time Analysis for Approximations of Gradient Descent Trajectories Around Saddle Points: Gradient trajectories and their approximations around strict saddle point

 \begin{remark} Note that the sufficient condition of $ \langle\v_n, \x_{0} - \x^* \rangle \geq \frac{ M \epsilon^2}{2\beta(1-\rho)}$ from \eqref{crudesufficientcondition} guarantees linear exit time gradient trajectories.
 Moreover this condition makes sure that such trajectories do not have zero measure since the set of initialization given by $ \{ \x_0 \vert \langle\v_n, \x_{0} - \x^* \rangle \geq \frac{ M \epsilon^2}{2\beta(1-\rho)}\}$ has positive measure for sufficiently small $\epsilon$. \end{remark}

-In summary, in order to analyze the complete set of gradient trajectories around the saddle point that escape in linear time and to develop a precise exit time bound we need more than the class of twice differentiable functions; hence the need to work with analytic functions.\footnote{In order to get a highly precise bound on exit time, we need the best possible first-order approximations of gradient trajectories, which can only be obtained for analytic functions.
-Therefore even the class of $\mathcal{C}^{\infty}$ functions is not sufficient for our analysis; see also the discussion in Remark~\ref{remark:Davis.Kahan} in Section \ref{degenmat} in this regard.} It should be noted that many optimization and learning problems, such as quadratic functions and deep neural networks with smooth activation functions, satisfy real analyticity in some neighborhoods of stationary points, if not over the entire domain.
+In summary, to analyze the complete set of gradient trajectories around the saddle point that escape in linear time and develop a precise exit time bound we need more than the class of twice-differentiable functions; hence the need to work with analytic functions.\footnote{In order to get a highly precise bound on exit time, we need the best possible first-order approximations of gradient trajectories, which can only be obtained for analytic functions.
+Therefore even the class of $\mathcal{C}^{\infty}$ functions is not sufficient for our analysis; see also the discussion in Remark~\ref{remark:Davis.Kahan} in Section \ref{degenmat} in this regard.} Note that many optimization and learning problems, such as quadratic functions and deep neural networks with smooth activation functions, satisfy real analyticity in some neighborhoods of stationary points, if not over the entire domain.